 Variations in bill not only hint at which cone is its preferred food source, but--along with noted changes in calls--have also led researchers to believe there may be as many as 10 different varieties of the Red Crossbill in North America!
 To learn more about the debate and the effect it may have on your birding checklist, follow this link.
 A hardy, nomadic species, at least one variety of Red Crossbill has been spotted enjoying the conifer stands in our park this winter!

 2018 is the Year of the Bird!
 Parks, conservationists, organizations, and nature lovers all around the world are teaming up to commemorate the 100th anniversary of the Migratory Bird Treaty Act, the most powerful and important bird-protection law ever passed.
 Join us in committing to protect birds today and for the next hundred years.
 Visit the National Geographic's Year of the Bird page.

 As a national park unit whose mission is to interpret the history of conservation and stewardship, we recognize the protection of birds was and continues to be a critical component to protecting our planet's biodiversity.
 Over the next year, we will be sharing insights into the world of birds at Marsh-Billings-Rockefeller National Historical Park.
 Stay tuned for updates on the birds you can find within our 550 acres of forests, as well as evidence of an affinity for birds by the generations of conservationists that have called the property home over the last 200 years.

 The Northeast Temperate Network (NETN) monitors a variety of natural resource indicators, called vital signs, for 12 parks in the northeast and the Appalachian National Scenic Trail.
-Read the results of the annual volunteer landbird survey results for Marsh-Billings-Rockefeller NHP in this resource brief.
+Find additional NETN reports, briefs and information on birds.